The last island on the Outer Banks, Ocracoke Island in North Carolina is full of history, natural beauty, and untamed and raw appeal.

 It is said, ” Way to a man’s heart is through his stomach“.
 But if the food is fresh and mouthwatering, it surely will reach a woman’s heart as well.
 Precisely that’s what happened when we ate a scrumptious meal at this Mexican food truck – Eduardo’s taco stand in Ocracoke.

-This quirky little truck is the best places to eat on Ocracoke.
+This quirky little truck is the best place to eat on Ocracoke.
 The menu includes Seafood, Mexican, and Fusion cuisines mostly.

 The wide menu ranging from Yummilicious burritos, tacos, quesadillas, enchiladas, nachos and much more.
 They even had an option of mango salsa.
 The food prices were reasonable.